Community Investment Fund

 We offer training and advice to individuals, community groups and partner organisations so that we can assist them in sourcing funding for their projects.

-For advice getting started or if you have any further questions, please contact our Progress Opportunites Team.
+For advice getting started or if you have any further questions, please contact our Progress Involvement Team.

 How to join the Community Investment panel?

-If you want to get involved then please contact our Progress Opportunities Team.
+If you want to get involved then please contact our Progress Involvement Team.